Early Charlie Chaplin shorts on home video

 The earliest shorts here are improvised knockabouts hung on the barest plot pegs — Charlie is a clumsy waiter in Caught in a Cabaret, Charlie in drag in A Woman.
 Provoking mostly mild chuckles, they’re more rowdy than funny by today’s sensibilities.
 And while the later Essanay and Mutual shorts offer more conceptualized comedy, they also show how quickly Chaplin became mannered.

-The Tramp (included here), it was called a great leap forward by the critics who had pooh-poohed the cruelties of slapstick (and the Keystone shorts make it clear that he early Chaplin was one of the more sadistic of the bunch).
+<p?When he introduced pathos into the mix, in 1915's The Tramp (included here), it was called a great leap forward by the critics who had pooh-poohed the cruelties of slapstick (and the Keystone shorts make it clear that he early Chaplin was one of the more sadistic of the bunch).
 Once he had achieved fame, Chaplin spent his life chasing Art, and it got in the way of the jokes.
 Today all that heart-tugging seems pretentious, Victorian, and maudlin — less a manifestation of humanism than of egotism.

 As for the gags themselves, they just don’t compare to the competition’s, here or in later silents.
 Buster Keaton had a physical grace that made the impossible look easy and a brilliant mind for cinematic comedy: His films look better every year.
 Harold Lloyd had a more fertile comic imagination.
 Charlie was all fussy stage-business and winks at the camera.
 The most vaudevillian of the bunch, he constantly played to the crowd.
 That helps to explain his popularity at the same time that it marks his limitations.